justinfilip/Orb-Message-Board/README.md

 # Orb Message Board
 ### A Self-hosted, Tor secured, privacy first, invite only message board.

-Orb Message Board was born out of a desire for a way to communicate with people securely and privately.
-I don't want to have to trust that apps like Signal, WhatsApp, Telegram, etc.. have my best interest in mind.
-Companies who offer free apps are notorious for capturing and selling your data.

 #### Recommended minimum host machine specifications:

 1 core processor